Seek Legal Help from An Experienced Burn Injury Lawyer in Philadelphia

 If your injury was an accident, the amount of compensation you can receive is determined according to the courts’ compensation rule book for burn accidents.
 However, if the injury was caused deliberately, there is no limitation of the compensation amount you can recover.

 In addition to monetary compensation, the defendant may even be asked to provide the victim with other forms of compensation.
 This may include permanent employment in an organization without exposure to a dangerous environment.

 What If the Injury Results in the Death of the Victim?

+In some cases, the victim may succumb to their injuries, and the burn injury will become fatal.
 The statute of limitations for filing a case in the court against the defendant is two years from the date of death.